 ManagedOOMSwap= works with the system-wide swap values, so setting it on the root slice

 -.slice, and allowing all descendant cgroups to be eligible candidates may make the most

-can usually ride out slowdowns caused by lack of memory without serious consequences.
-However, something like
+processes can usually ride out slowdowns caused by lack of memory without serious consequences.
+However,

 user@$UID.service may prefer a much lower value like 40%.